If bike parks were candy shops, Whistler would be Willy Wonka’s Chocolate Factory.

 When to visit

 While the bike park opens in May, the season doesn’t really get going until June.
-I’ve found September can provide some of the best riding, as the hot and dry trails can get pretty beat up in late July and August.
+I’ve found September can provide some of the best riding in Whistler, as the hot and dry trails can get pretty beat up in late July and August.

 For detailed trailhead info, MTB Project and Trailforks are both great apps to have downloaded on your phone for planning rides and navigating while you’re out there.
 Be sure to download the map of the area before you end up on the trial, otherwise it won’t load information without service.